 - Different niche: If the potential licensee wants to utilize the patented technology in an unrelated niche field from that of the inventor.

 Typically, an inventor would get a patent in their niche field.
 However, the goal of patent protection is, yes, to secure patent protection in the inventor’s niche field but over the long run to broaden the scope of patent protection into other niches or what we refer to as fields of use.

-To give you an example, if the inventor patented a feature that goes on a desktop computer, the goal would be to secure a patent for the feature as it would be incorporated into a desktop computer.
-However, a good patent strategy would be to expand that patent protection by building a portfolio of patents to include laptops, smartphone, etc. Since the inventor is not in these other niches, a possible win-win situation would be to license and collect royalties from multiple licensee from diverse niches while still selling widgets in the inventor’s own niche.
+To give you an example, if the inventor patented a feature that goes on the desktop computer, the goal would be to secure a patent for the feature as it would be incorporated into the desktop computer.
+However, a good patent strategy would be to expand that patent protection by building a portfolio of patents to include laptops, smartphones, etc. Since the inventor is not in these other niches, a possible win-win situation would be to license and collect royalties from multiple licensees from diverse niches while still selling widgets in the inventor’s own niche.

-Why is it important to negotiate licensing termination provisions to help you exit a license agreement?
+Why is it important to negotiate license termination provisions?

-Okay, now that possible reasons for extending a license has been discussed, the thought process of reviewing the license agreement will be discussed.
+Okay, now that possible reasons for extending a license have been discussed, the thought process of reviewing the license agreement will be discussed.